 Under the UPIA, the trustee has a duty to review the trust assets at the inception of the trust so that the trust property can be administered to comport with the purpose, terms, and distribution requirements of the trust.
 However, the law tends to favor the retention of inception assets, thus, providing exceptions to the duty to diversify:

 - where diversification would increase taxes more than benefits;

 - where the major assets are a family-run business or farm,

 - personal assets, such as a family vacation home;

 - if the trust is part of a larger investment scheme;

 - or if the investment itself is diversified as with mutual funds or exchange traded funds based on an index.

 Many jurisdictions hold the trustee harmless if he retained trust assets which initially funded the trust or that the settlor recommended the trustee retain.
 Nonetheless, the trustee still has a general fiduciary duty of prudent administration.
 If the trust instrument directs the trustee to retain certain trust assets, then generally the settlor's intent controls.
-However, some courts have ruled that diversification is necessary where there are changed circumstances that may benefit the trust even if such investment actions are contrary to the settlor's intent.
-If uncertainty or the lack of action may cause losses to the trust, the trustee may even have a duty to petition the court for authorization to take action, especially if 1 or more beneficiaries object to the proposed action or a co-trustee objects.
+However, some courts have ruled that diversification is necessary when changed circumstances dictate another course of action that is likely to be more favorable, even if such investment actions are contrary to the settlor's intent.
+If uncertainty or the lack of action may cause losses to the trust, the trustee may even have a duty to petition the court for authorization to take action, especially if 1 or more beneficiaries, or even a co-trustee, objects to the proposed action.